sse-labs/sse-labs.github.io/content/news/Paper_Accepted_for_ACM_DTRAP_Journal/index.md

 link: "https://sse.cs.tu-dortmund.de/newsdetail/paper-accepted-for-dtrap21-journal-10407/"
 enclosure: ""
 source: "Paper Accepted for ACM DTRAP Journal"
-summary: "In our paper, we present an in-depth analysis on how and when library maintainers react to the disclosure and publication of vulnerabilities, and how long it takes to release appropriate patches."
+summary: "Our paper \"Analyzing the Direct and Transitive Impact of Vulnerabilities onto Different Artifact Repositories\" will be part of ACM DTRAP's special issue on vulnerabilities"
 featured_image: "/featured.png"
 ---
 ![Paper Accepted for ACM DTRAP Journal](/featured.png)

-Our paper "Analyzing the Direct and Transitive Impact of Vulnerabilities onto Different Artifact Repositories" will be part of ACM DTRAP's special issue on vulnerabilities

 In our paper, we present an in-depth analysis on how and when library maintainers react to the disclosure and publication of vulnerabilities, and how long it takes to release appropriate patches.
 We especially focus on vulnerabilities contained in transitive dependencies, as those are often hard to identify both for maintainers and software developers.